mlibrary/pride/README.md

 # Pride
-Pride is a JavaScript library that is currently under development.
-It handles all communication between your front-end application and the U-M Library searches backend (currently this backend is being developed using Spectrum).
+Pride is a JavaScript library that handles all communication between the front-end application and the U-M Library Search backend (via [Spectrum](https://github.com/mlibrary/spectrum)).

-When it is ready for use, we wil add documentation on how to use it.
-Until then, please contact me with any questions.

 ## Setup